orbeon/orbeon-forms-doc/form-runner/component/captcha.md

 [SINCE Orbeon Forms 2020.1]

-The following property allows you to configure where the captcha is shown (when enabled).
-The two possible values are:
+The following property allows you to configure where the captcha is shown, if enabled.
+The possible values are:

-- `form-bottom`: show the captcha at the bottom of the form (default)
+- `form-bottom`: displays the captcha at the bottom of the form (default).
-- `inside-wizard`: show the captcha inside the wizard
+- `inside-wizard`: displays the captcha on every page of the wizard.
+- `inside-wizard-first-page`: [SINCE Orbeon Forms 2024.1] displays the captcha on the first visible page of the wizard.
+- `inside-wizard-last-page`: [SINCE Orbeon Forms 2024.1] displays the captcha on the last visible page of the wizard.

-    - NOTE: Only use this if your form is using the [wizard view](/form-runner/feature/wizard-view.md), otherwise the captcha won't show.
+Only use `inside-wizard`, `inside-wizard-first-page`, or `inside-wizard-last-page` if your form is using the [wizard view](/form-runner/feature/wizard-view.md).
+If you use one of these tokens without the wizard view, the captcha will not be displayed.

 ```xml
 <property